 Reverse-searing really enhances the flavor and texture of your dish.
 This method works great with meat like steak, ribeye, and pork chops.

-These are just a few techniques you can master in your own backyard.
+So, there you have it—a beginner's guide to grilling techniques that will set you on the path to grilling mastery.
+These are just a few techniques you can experiement with in your own backyard.
 Get out there and try it for yourself!